pmartinolli/TTTTRPG/README.md

 ## Long term goal

 This timeline is a part of the « [On the Shoulders of Dwarves](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) »[(fr)](https://jdr.hypotheses.org/category/sur-les-epaules-des-nains) set of projects.
-I would kike to work on the taxonomy of relations between cultural published games and this project is a first draft and essay of it.
+I would kike to work on the taxonomy of relations between cultural published games and this project is a first draft and essay.
 My ambition is to design a whole phylomemetic system to track evolution of ideas.
 I will use the TTRPG published products as subject because it is offering a clear, defined and accessible set of items.

 ## Acknowledgements